 Hello lovelies, thank you so much for stopping by.
-I have a real treat for you today, in the form of my Crazy Caramel Carrot Cake.
+And I have a real treat for you today, in the form of my Crazy Caramel Carrot Cake.

 Since I figured, if I were going to take part, I was going to push myself.
 Yeah that always seems like a fun idea when you think about it – then you have to do it!!

 I had a recipe-ish in mind for the cake I wanted to bake – but, it needed some adjustment.
-This time I was going to use a Bundt tin, because, erm, it seemed like a good idea at the time.
+Also, this time I was going to use a Bundt tin, because, erm, it seemed like a good idea at the time.
 So I fiddled with the recipe, hoping I’d got the right quantities to bake my Crazy Caramel Carrot Cake in my chosen Bundt tin.

 As I was making the cake, carefully photographing each stage, just in case it did work and I could share it with you lovely people, I had a thought.
 Always, always a dangerous activity for me.